savipauk/rewind-engine/README.md

 The focus of the project is the engine and protocol work: deterministic simulation, rollback/resimulation, replay, and custom UDP reliability.
 The demo game exists to visualize and stress the system, not to grow into a feature-rich game.

-The repository is still in an early bootstrap state.
-Some sections below describe the intended architecture and dependency stack, and should be updated as implementation lands.
+The repository is still in active development.
+Some sections below describe target architecture and planned milestones, while implemented pieces are called out explicitly.

 ## Goals